Performance Marketing vs Brand Marketing: What’s the Difference?

 Q. What is the best DSP for an advertising campaign?

 A. Those of you on the DSP bandwagon, it’s time to get off.
 We’ve tallied up the pros and cons of using a DSPs, and there was so much to cover that we dedicated a blog post to it.
 Feel free to read through this at your own leisure as this post goes into greater detail about the risks of using DSPs for your advertising campaign.
-However, if you’re wanting a quick snapshot, there are a few reasons why DSP’s are doing a disservice to advertisers hoping to maximize their ad dollars and generate a strong ROI.
+However, if you’re wanting a quick snapshot, there are a few reasons why DSP’s are doing a disservice to advertisers hoping to maximize their ad dollars and generate a good ROI.

 Q. What tools in 2020 are used for creating effective video ads?